fbpx

 • Becoming part of a friendly and dedicated team

-• Improve your communication skills, working with your team and our museum visitors
+• Improve your communication skills, working with your team and museum visitors

-• It partly depends on the person – there will be opportunities to get involved with a range of museum activities beyond the garden
+• Opportunities to get involved with a range of museum activities beyond the garden

 Role